iMash-io/chatterbox-vllm/README.md

 If you encounter CUDA issues, try resetting the venv and using `uv pip install -e .` instead of `uv sync`.

+# Updating

+If you are updating from a previous version, run `uv sync` to update the dependencies.
+The package will automatically download the correct model weights from the Hugging Face Hub.

 # Example

 [This example](https://github.com/randombk/chatterbox-vllm/blob/master/example-tts.py) can be run with `python example-tts.py` to generate audio samples for three different prompts using three different voices.